nmoteki/aggregate_generator/README.md

     levels : Number of hierarchical levels in cluster-cluster aggregation (10). kf : Fractal prefactor (1.0).
     Df : Fractal dimension (2.5).
+    num_agg : Number of aggregates generated using different random seeds.

     If you skip the [parameter_list], the code uses the default values in the parenthesis.
 Total number of spherules is *N* = num_sph_SA*2<sup>levels</sup>.
 ```

 ### Output data
-  The result is written in a text file "agg_N???_kf???_Df???.out", where the three strings ??? indicate the total number of spherules *N*, the fractal prefactor *kf*, and the fractal dimension *Df*.
+  The result is written in a text file "agg???_N???_kf???_Df???.out", where the three strings ??? indicate the aggregate id number (0 ~ num_agg), total number of spherules *N*, the fractal prefactor *kf*, and the fractal dimension *Df*, respectively.

   In this file, each row shows the cartesian coordinate "x y z" of each spherules relative to the centroid of cluster, where the
   length is scaled such that spherule radius is 1.0.